fredhohman/shapeshop/README.md

+# ShapeShop
-# ShapeShop: Visualizing Learned Semantics with Deep Learning
+*Visualizing Learned Semantics with Deep Learning*

 The Shape Workshop (**ShapeShop**) is an interactive system for visualizing and understanding what semantics a neural network model has learned in iamges consisting of simple shapes.
 It encourages model building, experimentation, and comparison to helps users explore the robustness of image classifiers.